--Renal Calculi:
+Renal Calculi

-- Kidney stones or renal calculi are small, hard deposits that form in the urinary system. - The stones are made of mineral and acid salts. - Kidney stones have many causes and can affect any part of the urinary tract (kidneys, ureters, bladder, and urethra). - It is a common cause of blood in the urine and pain in the abdomen, flank, or groin.
+- Kidney stones, renal calculi or renal lithiasis (stone formation) are small, hard deposits that form in the urinary system. - The stones are made of mineral and acid salts. - Kidney stones have many causes and can affect any part of your urinary tract (kidneys, ureters, bladder, and urethra). - It is a common cause of blood in the urine and pain in the abdomen, flank, or groin.